kyoko-toro/kyoko-toro/README.md

 I am currently studying machine learning.

 ## [About my code]
-Items stored in my private repository
+Items stored in my public repository
 * Calculator created with python and kivy
 * Image viewer created with python and kivy
 * Extension conversion software created with python, kivy and SQLite